MOUCSF/LineageTracingMO/README.md

 I used all genome editing including CRISPR mediated mutagenesis as well as indel for generating 120 character (120 bp) matrix.

 ### 2025/2/18 Upload LineageTracing_MO2 for cassiopeia input
-I used only Indel information for cassiopeia analysis for generating 4 character (CRISPR target 30 bp is 1 character after CIGAR analysis) x copy numnber.
+I used only Indel information for cassiopeia analysis for generating 4 character (CRISPR target 30 bp is 1 character after CIGAR analysis) x copy number.

 ## Required envinronment.
 Could you set conda environment as follows before use, please?
 I am not familiar with dependency.